2. Scalar types and control structures in Python#

 Important

 The indentation must be neat and consistent.
 We recommend using four spaces.
-The reader is encouraged to try to execute the following code chunk and note what kind of error is generated:
+Note the kind of error generated when we try executing:

 if x < 0.5: